How To Make Your Holiday Season Sustainable | Less Waste and More Joy

-Think e-cards don’t have the same personal feel as traditional paper cards?
+Think digital cards don’t have the same personal feel as traditional paper cards?
 Think again!

 Digital messages are a fun and interactive way to tell your loved one you care without wasting paper.
-Check out our Tokki band to see how you can gift (and re-gift) beautiful messages the eco-friendly way and personalized way with photos and videos.
+Our Tokki Tags allow you to gift (and re-gift) beautiful messages, making your card both personal and eco-friendly.

 We hope you have a fun, safe, and sustainable holiday season.
 Let's be merry and bright with a healthy planet!